 UX Leadership Portfolio

-A UX leadership portfolio should look like is a playbook – to convey their value and point of view.
+A UX leadership portfolio should look like a playbook – to convey their value and point of view.
 A playbook is grounded in methods generated from practical expertise and personal quirks that come with years of experience tackling multiple scenarios.
+You can also know more about gaming animation here!

 A UX leadership portfolio should be constructed in the following way: